-The primary reason why people install the V3 at home isn’t just about centralized control but also because it pairs devices for systemized coherence.
-Say for example, you want to have a smart speaker play a certain song, but at the same time you also want to schedule the water heating system when you come home, this 3rd generation v3 is helpful in managing all that together.
+The primary reason why people install the samsung smartthing hub V3 at home isn’t just about centralized control but also because it pairs devices for systemized coherence.
+Say, for example, you want to have a smart speaker play a certain song, but at the same time, you also want to schedule the water heating system when you come home, this 3rd generation v3 is helpful in managing all that together.

 In terms of alerts, you will receive notifications from different connected devices whenever there’s a change in the environment.
 You will immediately know if your house has a gas leak or if there’s some kind of intrusion.
 You won’t have to worry about leaving any appliance on and wasting electricity since the smart hub is an energy-saving device.

-Samsung SmartThings hub comes with multipurpose sensors but lacks a monitoring like the kinds found in version 2.
+Samsung SmartThings hub comes with multipurpose sensors but lacks monitoring like the kinds found in version 2.
 The sensors are held together by a strong 3M tape and sit at a focal point on the hub giving maximized movement in all directions.
 The sensors are motion detectors that detect your presence within the perimeter.
-The SmartThings Button functions similar to the IFTTT since it requires consecutive strings of programming for particular tasks.
+The SmartThings Button functions similarly to the IFTTT since it requires consecutive strings of programming for particular tasks.

-Another necessary sensor system part of the SmartThings ecosystem is the Water Leak Sensor.
+Another necessary sensor system part of the Samsung 3rd generation SmartThings ecosystem is the Water Leak Sensor.
 Say for example your basement has water leakage that can lead to minor flooding.
 The camera and lighting systems immediately get turned on in case moisture is detected by the SmartThings hub sensors.